greenelab/deep-review/manuscript.md

 The integrative deep model generalized well for combined data, offering a large performance improvement for alternative splicing event estimation.
-Chaudhary et al. [@obeRVckH] trained a deep autoencoder model jointly on RNA-seq, miRNA-seq, and methylation data from The Cancer Genome Atlas to predict survival subgroups of hepatocellular carcinoma patients.
+Chaudhary et al. [@obeRVckH] trained a deep autoencoder model jointly on RNA-seq, miRNA-seq, and methylation data from TCGA to predict survival subgroups of hepatocellular carcinoma patients.
 This multimodal approach that treated different omic data types as different modalities outperformed both traditional methods (principal component analysis)